syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/disable-header-and-footer-edit-in-document-editor.md

 ## Disable header and footer edit in DocumentEditorContainer instance

-You can use [`restrictEditing`] property to disable header and footer editing based on selection context type.
+You can use [`restrictEditing`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.DocumentEditor.DocumentEditorContainer.html#Syncfusion_EJ2_DocumentEditor_DocumentEditorContainer_RestrictEditing) property to disable header and footer editing based on selection context type

 RestrictEditing allows you to restrict the document modification and makes the Document read only mode.
 So, by using this property, and if selection inside header or footer, you can set this property as true.